 - friend said we averaged 25 ish km/h Ill know more when I check my own watch data.
-It does not seem quite right cause I felt like showtime and that seems very fast average speed for me.
+It does not seem quite right cause I felt like !!
+BAN ME NOW FOR SWEARING !! and that seems very fast average speed for me.

 Surely flushing it for few minutes would be enough to remove the sitting water (which byt he time most get to the rest stations would have happened automatically).
 The water itself comes from the same pipeline that supplies our homes, its not a separate water source.
 The water on its own tasted quite metallic to me, nothing that a few scoops of powerade didn't fix.
 I felt fine the rest of the day and the next so far, and I drank a few litres of the stuff.

 Main ride: BMC SLX01 Race Master 2010 SRAM Red